Shopping Cart

 5-10% Oh my God! (obviously a perma-dressed deity)

-If this was anywhere near actual situation, as writer believed it to be, then by adding neutrals to naturist camp and given heady freedom wasn't abused, those uncomfortable were indeed only an over-influential vocal minority.
+If this was anywhere near the actual situation, as writer believed it to be, then by adding neutrals to naturist camp and given the heady freedom wasn't abused, those uncomfortable were in fact only an over-influential vocal minority.

-Maybe such clothes-minded visitors made enticing, vague, soon forgotten promises of booking big long retreats, workshops and events if only outrageous body-freedom allowance were duly quashed.
+Maybe such clothes-minded visitors made enticing, vague, soon forgotten promises of booking big long retreats, workshops and events if only the outrageous body-freedom permitted was duly quashed.

-Though it's safe to say founder Henry was no proponent of public nudity, at least mixed-sex sort --the nudist movement having only come to America from Europe 15 years after his passing -- one might make a fair argument that in time, with shifting lifestyles and arbitrary societal codes of behavior, it became a perfect fit with the devotion he held to further along natural purifying, healing, and rejuvenation process by working in close harmony with nature.
+Though it's safe to say founder Henry was no proponent of public nudity per se, at least the mixed-sex sort -- as the nudist movement only came to America from Europe 15 years after his passing -- one might make a fair argument that in time, with shifting lifestyles and arbitrary societal codes of behavior, it became a perfect fit with the devotion he'd held to further along natural purifying, healing, and rejuvenation process by being in closer harmony with nature.

-For even as bathing with clothes on interferes with thorough cleansing, so mandatory spa cover-up interferes with maximum purifying, relaxing, and healing -- a fact crystal clear to any who seriously pursue spa regimens, in contrast to mere tub soakers and those wanting to try something different, maybe cop the casual decadent delight of "taking the waters", age-old leisurely pastime of coddled
+For even as bathing with clothes on interferes with thorough cleansing, so mandatory spa cover-up interferes with maximum purifying, relaxing, and healing -- a fact crystal clear to any who seriously pursue spa regimens in contrast to mere tub soakers and those wanting to try something different, maybe cop the casual decadent delight of "taking the waters", age-old, leisurely pastime of coddled European royalty.

-Or could it have been result of effort by outgoing manager projecting druthers, hoping to amp up lucrative longterm large-group stays by wooing upscale, perma-dressed clientele?
-Those coming more for long stays and retreat workshops in the Conference Hall and A-Frame, but liking having the option to take a mineral bath and sauna -- in a conventional public-pool atmosphere, without any shocking riff-raff lollygagging about in their birthday suits, thank you very much...
+Or could it have been the result of the effort by the outgoing manager projecting druthers, hoping to amp up lucrative longterm large-group stays by wooing more upscale, perma-dressed clientele?
+Those coming more for long stays and retreat workshops in the Conference Hall and A-Frame but liking having the option to take a mineral bath and sauna now and then -- in a conventional public-pool atmosphere, without any shocking riff-raff lollygagging about in their birthday suits, thank you very much...

 "Shameless!" vs. "It's a Cover-Up!"

-Some, brought up to be over-modest about the body, haven't ever felt pulled to experiment and liberate themselves from the shackles of mandatory wraps through visiting places like free beaches and select rural mineral springs (either developed or primitive).
+Some brought up to be over-modest about the body have never felt pulled to experiment and liberate themselves from the shackles of mandatory wraps through visiting places like free beaches and select rural mineral springs (either developed or primitive).

-So of course they tend to be uncomfortable around any real-world, participatory, freebody environments (in sharp contrast to the commercial, body-exploitative, lust-arousing, passive spectator entertainment kind the world's flooded with).
-One had to go through a reality-shock portal and get beyond deep entrenched body commodifying, spectacle-spectator objectifying and alienating conditioning before reaching a new comfort zone and rediscovering the bliss of un-selfconscious, innocent body freedom long ago experienced as infants and toddlers.
+So of course they tended to be uncomfortable around any real-world, participatory, freebody environments (in sharp contrast to the commercial, body-exploitative, lust-arousing, passive spectator entertainment kind the world's flooded with).
+One had to go through a reality-shock portal to get beyond deep entrenched body commodifying, spectacle-spectator objectifying and alienating conditioning before reaching a new comfort zone and rediscovering the bliss of the un-selfconscious, innocent body freedom long ago experienced as infants and toddlers.

-It brings home uneasy feelings of acquiesced-to body suppression to see others no longer buying into the age-old, culturally programmed body-shame and false-modesty, liberating themselves, while they sheepishly remain shackled to cloth, slaves to body discomfort... acquiescing to one of biggest cover-ups -- both literal and figurative -- in history.
+It brings home uneasy feelings of acquiesced-to body suppression to see others no longer buying into the age-old, culturally programmed body-shame and false-modesty, liberating themselves while they in turn sheepishly remain shackled to cloth, slaves to body discomfort... acquiescing to one of the biggest cover-ups -- both literal and figurative -- in history.

 It's unlikely anyone would ever credibly argue that nudity and sex can ever be completely separated in the real world.
 The nude body is naturally, well, sexy.
-But by always making the obsessive, iron-linked equation of nudity = sex reinforced at every turn by manipulative advertisers and oppressive purveyors of morality, though beginning to flirt with healthier lifestyle such persons have yet to understand the notion that with a more enlightened view towards simple mindful nudity, far from creating rampant orgiastic conditions, it can offer profound healing and rejuvenation -- WHEN in an appropriate, relaxed place and one's willing to work to break through negative body conditioning and voyeur-exhibitionist mindset.
+But by always making the obsessive, iron-linked equation of nudity = sex reinforced at every turn by manipulative advertisers and oppressive purveyors of morality, though beginning to flirt with healthier lifestyle such persons have yet to understand the notion that with a more enlightened view towards simple nudity, far from creating rampant orgiastic conditions it can offer profound healing and rejuvenation -- WHEN in an appropriate, relaxed place and one's willing to work to break through the residue of negative body conditioning and any lingering voyeur-exhibitionist thinking.

-As the sad result of marching in lockstep with society's mandatory-cover edict, they read kinky intent into everyone hoping to simply enjoy communing with nature unwrapped, alone or socially.
+As the sad result of marching in lockstep with society's mandatory-cover edict, the unliberated read kinky intent into everyone hoping to simply enjoy communing with nature unwrapped, whether alone or socially.

-It merits repeating: with maximum purification and profound relaxation -- the deeper intent and focus of any mineral springs spa retreat or resort worth its salt -- mandatory cover all too easily interferes with or even defeats the purification and relaxation process.
+It merits repeating: With maximum purification and profound relaxation being the deeper intent and focus of any mineral springs spa retreat or resort worth its salt, mandatory cover all too easily interferes with -- even defeats -- the purification and relaxation process.

 Sunshine, good